 - achieve an overall minimum density target that is not less than 50 residents and jobs combined per hectare in accordance with the Growth Plan policies.
-The density target will be measured in accordance with the provisions of subsection 2.2.7 of the Growth Plan over the entire designated greenfield area to be developed; - ii) ensure that new development is designed to promote energy conservation, alternative and/or renewable energy systems and water conservation; - iii) create street configurations, densities and an urban form that supports walking, cycling and the early integration and sustained viability of transit services; - iv) provide a diverse mix of land uses, including residential and employment uses, to support vibrant neighbourhoods;

-- v) create high quality public open spaces with site design and urban design standards that support opportunities for transit, walking and cycling; - vi) promote, where appropriate through secondary planning, the development of identifiable, pedestrian oriented neighbourhood scale 'urban villages' through the use of medium and high density, street related built form that contains a mix of commercial, residential and employment uses, as well as supporting live/work opportunities.
+The density target will be measured in accordance with the provisions of subsection 2.2.7 of the Growth Plan over the entire designated greenfield area to be developed; - ii) ensure that new development is designed to promote energy conservation, alternative and/or renewable energy systems and water conservation; - iii) create street configurations, densities and an urban form that supports walking, cycling and the early integration and sustained viability of transit services; - iv) provide a diverse mix of land uses, including residential and employment uses, to support vibrant neighbourhoods; - v) create high quality public open spaces with site design and urban design standards that support opportunities for transit, walking and cycling; - vi) promote, where appropriate through secondary planning, the development of identifiable, pedestrian oriented neighbourhood scale 'urban villages' through the use of medium and high density, street related built form that contains a mix of commercial, residential and employment uses, as well as supporting live/work opportunities.
 These centres will be designed around active public spaces and streets and pedestrian access that is well-linked to the surrounding neighbourhood through walking, cycling and public transit; and - vii) develop and implement policies, including phasing policies and other strategies to achieve the intensification and density targets of this Plan.

 RESPONSE: The proposed development accommodates infill development on underutilized property, providing a range of dwelling sizes to address a variety of household incomes and demographics.
 It achieves a higher density development by way of a moderate increase, within an emerging neighbourhood in a manner that is sensitive, gradual and generally fits with the existing physical character of the area.
-The proposed subdivision will create a mix of single detached and semi-detached dwellings, on-street townhouses and cluster townhouse development composed of traditional and stacked units.
+The proposed subdivision will create a mix of single detached and semi-detached dwellings, on-street townhouses and cluster townhouse development.
 The streets and trail network will be integrated with the adjacent subdivisions, thereby supporting walking and cycling opportunities.
-It is being developed at a density of 20 units per hectare or approximately 58 person per hectare.
+It is being developed at a density of 21 units per hectare or approximately 63 person per hectare.
+Combined with the approved subdivision immediately north of the subject lands, these developments are at a transit supportive density.
+Its development will also assist in supporting the community mixed-use centre planned at the intersection of Watson Parkway and Starwood Drive.

-Section 4 Protecting what is Valuable
+Section 4 Protecting what is Valuable.